Premiership of Doug Ford: Transportation

 On April 10, 2019, Premier Ford and Minister Yurek announced Ontario's transit plan for the Greater Toronto Area (GTA)—one of the largest metropolitan areas in Canada.
-The $30 billion dollar project would include the $10.9 billion Ontario Line, the $5.5 billion Scarborough Subway Extension, the $5.6 billion Yonge Subway extension to Richmond Hill, and the $4.7 billion Eglinton West extension.
+The $30 billion dollar project would include the $10.9 billion Ontario Line, the $5.5 billion Scarborough subway extension, the $5.6 billion Yonge North subway extension to Richmond Hill, and the $4.7 billion Eglinton West extension.
 The province would provide $11.2 billion in funding and "wants to own the lines but leave the city and TTC to operate the subway system."
 Premier Ford said, "We are making the biggest and largest investment in new subways in Canadian history."
 The City of Toronto had already spent $224 million of public money on its own "planning and design of transit infrastructure in Toronto."
 The City raised concerns about delays considering the city manager—Chris Murray's "sweeping" April 16 transit expansion report, "which also suggests several projects may now be in limbo, including two Scarborough transit lines and Mayor John Tory's signature SmartTrack plan."

 In a December 13, 2018, City Council meeting, Toronto Transit Commission (TTC) CEO Rick Leary, said that he had not had any "direct negotiations or discussion" with the province on what "it would look like if the province uploaded the subway system"—bringing the "TTC's subway system under provincial ownership".
 While there were clear financial benefits to the city, the council voted to "reaffirm their desire to keep the entire TTC — subways and all" and requested more clarity from the province.
 The studies and plans for the TTC's proposed "desperately needed extension known as the Relief Line", had begun in the late 2010s.
 By early 2019, the planning for the Relief Line was "well underway and construction was scheduled to begin in 2020, with projected completion in 2029."
 In April 2019, Ford put the Relief Line project on hold in favour of the Ontario Line, which would use a different route with significant lengths of at-grade or elevated track.

-On September 25, 2024, Ford promised to build a traffic tunnel under the Highway 401 to relieve congestion.
+On September 25, 2024, Ford promised to build a traffic tunnel under the Highway 401 to relieve congestion, and campaigned on constructing the Bradford Bypass.